towolf/towolf.github.com/docs/PsychBasic/GetChar.markdown

 calls to this function.
 If ommitted or set to 1, the "when" data structure is filled.  getRawCode set to 1 will set "ch" to be the integer ACII code of the available character.
 If ommitted or set to 0, "ch" will be in char format.
-When running under Linux in "matlab \-nojvm" mode or on Octave, "when" will be returned empty.
-When running on any other operating system under Octave or in "matlab \-nojvm" mode, or on Windows Vista and later versions of the Windows OS, when will only contain a valid timestamp, but all other fields will be meaningless.
+When running under Linux in "matlab -nojvm" mode or on Octave, "when" will be returned empty.
+When running on any other operating system under Octave or in "matlab -nojvm" mode, or on Windows Vista and later versions of the Windows OS, when will only contain a valid timestamp, but all other fields will be meaningless.

-GetChar and CharAvail are character\-oriented \(and slow\), whereas KbCheck and KbWait are keypress\-oriented \(and fast\).
+GetChar and CharAvail are character-oriented \(and slow\), whereas KbCheck and KbWait are keypress-oriented \(and fast\).
 If only a meta key \(like
 <option\> or <shift\>\) was hit, KbCheck will return true, because a key was
 pressed, but CharAvail will return false, because no character was generated.
 See KbCheck.

 CharAvail and GetChar use the system event queue to retrieve the character generated, not the raw key press\(es\) per se.
-If the user presses "a", GetChar returns 'a', but if the user presses option\-e followed by "a", this selects an accented a, "?", which is treated by GetChar as a single character, even though it took the user three keypresses \(counting the option key\) to produce it.
+If the user presses "a", GetChar returns 'a', but if the user presses option-e followed by "a", this selects an accented a, "?", which is treated by GetChar as a single character, even though it took the user three keypresses \(counting the option key\) to produce it.